senbox-org/snap-installer/README.md

 ## CI pipeline

 1. Installers are built inside a container from docker/build/Dockerfile
 2. Executables files are uploaded to Nexus with `mvn deploy-file` plugin
 3. docker image is published to Nexus as well

+## Locally

+You can either build it as usual or use docker.
+In case you want to build the docker image locally

+`export LICENCE=<install4j_license>`

+`docker build -f docker/build/Dockerfile . -t snap/snap-installer:latest --rm --build-arg LICENSE`

+Then `docker run -i -l snap-installer snap/snap-installer:latest`